 - Component evidences/indicators including relevant documents and interview results

 - Self-evaluation Report

 - Interview with the Self-evaluation team

 - Interview with GTTU QA Head

+- Interview with Head of the Program

 - Interview with academic staff

 - Interview with students and graduates

 - Interview with employers

 - Students survey results

-o Proposal(s), which should be considered by the institution to comply with requirements of the standards
+o Proposal(s), which should be considered by the institution to comply with requirements of the standards o Practices, which prove to be exceptionally effective and which may become a benchmark or a model for other higher education programmes

-- o Non-binding suggestions for programme development - To continue working with the international partners in order to utilize peer review and for the purposes of program enhancement. - To continue working with the international partners of the university to benchmark against similar programmes available at foreign universities and to use the best international practice in the program development.
+- Non-binding suggestions for programme development - To continue working with the international partners in order to utilize peer review and for the purposes of program enhancement. - To continue working with the international partners of the university to benchmark against similar programmes available at foreign universities and to use the best international practice in the program development.